2022 Carlton Football Club season: Senior personnel

 Onfield, Sam Docherty stepped aside from the co-captaincy and leadership group, doing so to focus on his recovery from treatment for testicular cancer with which he was diagnosed in August 2021.
 Docherty had served as co-captain with Patrick Cripps for the previous three seasons.
-Cripps will continue as co-captain, with Sam Walsh and Jacob Weitering serving as vice-captains and no broader leadership group named.
+Cripps continued as co-captain, with Sam Walsh and Jacob Weitering serving as vice-captains and no broader leadership group named.

 Squad for 2022

-The following is Carlton's squad for the 2022 season.
+The following was Carlton's squad for the 2022 season.

 Statistics are correct as of end of 2021 season.